 Tutorial assistance is offered to participants who are enrolled in an Arabic and/or French language class during their ISA program; assistance is arranged by the on-site directors and should be scheduled in advance, and consists of a maximum of 1 hour per week.

 Students participating in an ISA program have the opportunity to receive scholarships or grants that can be applied directly to assist with their study abroad.
-ISA awards over $600,000 in grants and scholarships each year.
-In addition, there are host university scholarships available at specific program locations.
-To see what?s available, visit the ISA Scholarships page.
+ISA offers approximately $150,000 in scholarships to participating students each year through the ISA scholarship program and through several of our host universities.
+To see what's available, visit the ISA Scholarships page.